csc-training/elements-of-hpc/parallel-computing-concepts/concepts.md

 which is would be considered a very good parallel speedup.

+Also, if consider weak scaling case where problem size is increased to 160 numbers and we have eight workers, the time needed would be
+$$20 + 7 \cdot 0.1 + 7 \cdot 1 = 27.7 s$$.

 As most real-world problems are much more complex than the one Alice and friends are solving, it should not be difficult to figure that minimization parallel overheads, maximizing ratio of computing to